-Jefferson saw the Constitution “as an instrument for promoting the pursuit of happiness,” and “argued that each generation might restructure society as it chose.”
+Jefferson saw the Constitution “as an instrument for promoting the pursuit of happiness,” arguing for each generation to restructure society as it chose.

 “The Philosophy of Law of Four American Founding Fathers.”
 American Journal of Jurisprudence 21 (1976): 1–19.